xwmx/nb/README.md

 Plugins can be created using [`nb` subcommands](#nb-help), which represent `nb`'s public API.
-Within plugins, subcommands can be called using their function names.
-Subcommand functions have the same names as the subcommands with a leading underscore.
+Within plugins, subcommands can be called using their function names, which are named with leading underscores.
 Options can be used to output information in formats suitable for parsing and processing:

 ```bash
 # print the content of note 3 to standard output with no color